 Providing security requires more than simply posting a patch to Drupal.org.
 Hundreds of thousands of people rely on the Drupal security team to notify them of known vulnerabilities.
 The security team coordinates security announcements in release cycles and evaluates whether security issues are ready for release several days in advance.
 The security team works with Drupal core and module maintainers.

-If you are concerned with the response time or handling of a security issue, ask email@example.com.
+If you are concerned with the response time or the handling of a security issue, ask email@example.com.
 You may publicly discuss the policy, but not the details of any non-disclosed issue.

 There are three pages listing past security announcements:

 The security team follows a Responsible Disclosure policy: we keep issues private until there is a fix OR until it becomes apparent that the maintainer is not addressing the issue in a timely manner.
 Public announcements are made when the threat has been addressed and a secure version is available.
 When reporting a security issue, observe the same policy.
-Do not share your knowledge of security issues with the public at large.
+Do not share your knowledge of security issues with others.

 - Only the current and one previous version of Drupal are actively supported, currently 8.x and 7.x.
 Upgrade if you are using an unsupported version of Drupal.

 - The development branch of Drupal is not intended for production use.
 Security problems are fixed, but security announcements are not issued.
 Update your code regularly.

-Our security advisory policy has a detailed description of this process our policy on which releases get advisories.
+Our security advisory policy has a detailed description of this process and which releases get advisories.

 Because membership in the team gives the individual access to potentially destructive information, membership is limited to people who have a proven track record in the Drupal community.
-Many ways of helping the team don't require access to that confidential information:
+There are many ways to help the team that don't require access to confidential information:

-- The most important help you can provide is reviewing proposed patches in the drupal.org issue queue with a security mindset.
+- The most important help you can provide is to review proposed patches in the drupal.org issue queue with a security mindset.